CapedHero/chart-comments/README.md

 + [x] The comment add form should have username and comment fields.

-## Technical Constraints & Guidelines
+## Project Technical Constraints & Guidelines

 + [x] Python + FastAPI for the backend.